PrasannaVenkadesh/Secret/README.md

 * Open your terminal and navigate to the folder where you downloaded this file.
    Eg:- cd ~/Downloads/

-*			python secret "You can read this"
+*			python secret.py "You can read this"

 The above will produce a sequence of numbers with *'s and -'s.

 * Now copy the output of the above and do like this

-			python secret "PASTE_THE_COPIED_SEQUENCE"
+			python secret.py "PASTE_THE_COPIED_SEQUENCE"

 * The above will get back the original text.